tonk-labs/dappicom/README.md

 Illustration made by [Hi-Bred](https://hi-bred.net) and may only be used in this project.

 Disclaimer: much like nesdev.org, Dappicom is not affiliated with Nintendo and is not for profit.
+Any ROMs used on any NES emulator should be your legitimately-owned ROMs.